openandclose/tosixinch/docs/options.rst

     | (``False``)
     | ``[BOOL]``

-    By default, The script does not download the same files again.
+    By default, The script does not download if the destination file exists.

     If this options is ``True``: